digital-work-lab/open-source-project/01-topics.md

 Form groups of three and try to find the following information in 10 minutes:

 1. How many commits, contributors, and downloads does the project have?
-What's the test test coverage?
+What's the test coverage?
 2. Where is the documentation and how can I install CoLRev?
 3. What's the license and where can we find information on how to contribute to the project?
 4. What information should be provided for bug reports, where can I open a feature request?